Why I Choose not to do Keratin Treatments

-As a stylist I try to refrain from jumping on the latest trends – especially if they involve a chemical process.
+As a stylist I try to refrain from jumping on the latest trends – especially if they involve a chemical process like keratin treatments.
 I have learned that it is difficult to assess the pros and cons of a new process without factoring in the effects over time.
 I regret now that I may have jumped the gun on endorsing one particular process on this blog in the past – keratin treatments.
 I am rescinding that endorsement in light of new facts.

 The problem with keratin treatments – no brands excluded – is that they only work to smooth the hair if they contain dimethicone, a non-water soluble silicone found in many hair care products.
 Keratin alone will not smooth the hair – I know this because I worked for a distributor of a keratin treatment which shall remain nameless… When complaints were made to OSHA regarding formaldehyde levels in keratin treatments the manufacturer tried playing with the formula and removing different elements like the dimethicone; the problem was, the keratin treatment no longer worked without the silicone component (dimethicone), and back in it went.